 Canadian Transportation Safety Board reported that there are 160,000 car accidents each year on Canadian roads.
-In 2020, Statistics Canada reported 1,745 motor vehicle fatalities, 7,868 serious injuries and 101,572 total injuries from vehicle collisions.
-Vehicle collisions can happen at the blink of an eye and often times happens because of drivers not paying attention or making poor choices while they are behind the wheel.
+In 2020, Statistics Canada reported 1,745 motor vehicle fatalities, 7,868 serious injuries, and 101,572 total injuries from vehicle collisions.
+Vehicle collisions can happen in the blink of an eye and oftentimes happens because of drivers not paying attention or making poor choices while they are behind the wheel.
 Being involved in a vehicle collision is something every driver never wants to deal with.
 Driving collisions can be very scary and are very serious incidents.
 As a driver, you can take many steps to ensure you don’t cause or involve yourself in a vehicle collision.
-However, often times, there are instances where the collision may not be your fault but you are still involved in it.
+However, oftentimes, there are instances where the collision may not be your fault but you are still involved in it.
 At Trubicars, we emphasize the importance of being a safe and responsible driver however, if you do find yourself involved in a collision, we have collected information about what to do.

 If you find yourself involved in a vehicle collision, stop the car and put your hazard lights on.
 If you fail to stop and even leave the scene of the collision, you can be charged for failing to remain at the scene of the collision.

 If anyone is injured as a result of the collision, call emergency services and provide them with any important details such as where the collision occurred.
 If the damage of the collision appears to be over $2000, or you suspect the other driver is impaired (either from alcohol or drugs) be sure to call the police.
 Ensure that you follow the instructions given by police personnel.
 If the damage to the vehicles involved appears to be less than $2000 worth of damages, nobody is injured or there doesn’t seem to be any illegal activity involved in the collision, you do not need to contact the police, but be sure to contact the Ontario Collision reporting center.